 Building software with a program written in the program's own language was inspired by Jonathan Blow's Jai and Andrew Kelley's Zig builds, although not operating in the same way.
 I had this thought while I was writing a Makefile, building a bunch of C files, and wondering why I couldn't just loop through a list of files and build them in turn.
 The implicit Makefile rules can become complex, and I often just want to build a few files and link them- nothing fancy.

 I had recently discovering tcc, the tiny C compiler, which is pretty awesome for its size, speed, and the fact that it can be used as a library.
-I was especially interested in the idea of a C compiler as a simple library with only a handful of function.
+I was especially interested in the idea of a C compiler as a simple library with only a handful of functions.
 It seems like there are a lot of neat things one could do with this, and a build system is among them.

 How does it Work?